 Select the key icon next to the login to open your Dashlane vault.

-If your device is running version iOS 18 or later, you can use Dashlane’s Autofill to enter information stored in your vault in most text fields.
+If your device is running iOS 18 or later, you can use Dashlane’s autofill to enter information stored in your vault in most text fields.
 Any information you choose to autofill is copied in its entirety, for example, content in a Secure Note.

 Note: At this time, Dashlane can't autofill dates, but you can copy this information.
-Passkeys won't appear as no data exists to autofill.
+Passkeys won't appear because no data exists to autofill.

 - Your Dashlane vault opens.

-- Select the item type you want to autofill like Payments.
+- Select the item type you want to autofill, such as Payments.

-Reminder: For fields where autofill is unavailable, you can copy/paste the information in the field.
+Reminder: For fields where autofill is unavailable, you can copy and paste the information in the field.

 Create a new login